chiva/Pixance/README.rst

 Pre-requisites
 --------------

-You must have an account at ThingSpeak_, create a channel and provide the *API Key* to the script at start.
+You must have an account at ThingSpeak_, create a channel and generate a *Write API Key*.

 .. _ThingSpeak: http://www.thingspeak.com

 Usage
 -----

-Once you have installed the required libraries just launch the script, provide the ThingSpeak *API Key* and press *Start*.
+Once you have installed the required libraries just launch the script, provide the ThingSpeak *Write API Key* and press *Start*.

 Demo
 ----